openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 1. MicroShift applies Application's manifests that include NetworkAttachmentDefinitions
 1. Application's Pod are created, Multus inspects Pod's annotations and sets up additional interfaces based on matching NetworkAttachmentDefinitions
 1. Application's containers are running, they can utilize additional interfaces

+#### Installation and usage on RHEL (rpm)

+##### Adding to existing MicroShift cluster

+1. MicroShift already runs on the device.
+1. User installs `microshift-multus` RPM
+1. User reboots the host
+1. Host boots, MicroShift starts and deploys Multus from the manifests.d.
+1. User creates NetworkAttachmentDefinition CRs
+1. User deploys application that uses NetworkAttachmentDefinitions
+1. When network for Pods is created, Multus calls additional CNIs according to annotations and NetworkAttachmentDefinitions
+1. Application's containers are running, they can utilize additional interfaces

+##### Adding to MicroShift cluster before first start

+1. MicroShift is not installed.
+MicroShift's database (`/var/lib/microshift`) does not exist.
+1. User installs `microshift` and `microshift-multus` RPMs.
+1. User enables and starts `microshift.service`
+1. MicroShift starts and deploys Multus from the manifests.d.
+1. User creates NetworkAttachmentDefinition CRs
+1. User deploys application that uses NetworkAttachmentDefinitions
+1. When network for Pods is created, Multus calls additional CNIs according to annotations and NetworkAttachmentDefinitions
+1. Application's containers are running, they can utilize additional interfaces

 ### API Extensions